svenauhagen/paypal-plus-plugin/readme.txt

 == Changelog ==
 = 1.0.3 =
+ - Fix to allow working with prices inclusive of tax
+ - Allow changing the display title of the gateway
  - Another fix for price decimals
- - Move PayPay SDK in dedicated namespace to avoid collisions
+ - Move PayPal SDK in dedicated namespace to avoid collisions
- - Check for minimum required PHP version 5.4 and fail gently fail if it's not met
  - Fix a possible shutdown if session data was cleared unexpectedly while performing the payment = 1.0.2 =
  - Fix address patch request not always being included.